 In an article, you will need to reference quotes, data, ideas.
 The method of referencing will be less stringent than in an academic essay, though, which segues us nicely onto the next section.

 From execs to directors, your readers will often be those in your given industry.
 As such, their needs are slightly different to readers of academic essays.
 Your readers want actionable tips, where essay readers want ideas.
 Your article should start with a problem and deliver a solution.
 The problem and solution must both be real and relatable, otherwise, the reader will not care.

 You have the privilege of being able to ask for input, which isn't afforded in academic essays.
 Pass the piece, or sections of it, around the relevant department(s) at your workplace.
 Get feedback; field-test the ideas.
 Perhaps present the scaffold to your employees and see whether it resonates or generates enthusiasm and questions.
 If not, go back to the drawing board.

 You also have some flexibility in methodology; personal anecdotes and stories may not resonate as effectively in essay format, but they can contribute to readers' alignment with your values and insights as well as making the piece seem more personable.

-And finally, the number of edits and rewrites may be lower for an industry thought leadership piece.
+And finally, the number of edits and rewrites may be lower for industry thought leadership pieces.

 We said that readers of a thought leadership article will be looking for actionable tips.
 This is to ensure they can draw benefit from your insights.